-Whenever we go to Disneyland or Disney California Adventure, one of my first stops is to check out what’s new in the world of fresh caramel apples.
+Whenever we go to Disneyland Resort, one of my first stops is to check out what’s new in the world of fresh caramel apples.
 You know they are my favorite treat in the parks, so I always budget a caramel apple into my treat allowance — I will even forgo a meal if it means I can have a caramel apple!
 (Don't judge.)
-You may wonder how I never get sick of eating caramel apples, but Disneyland changes its offerings all the time, introducing new apples monthly, so there is a Disneyland caramel apple for every season.
+You may wonder how I never get sick of eating caramel apples, but Disneyland changes its offerings all the time, so there is a Disneyland caramel apple for every season.
 That means there’s a new one to try every time I visit!
 Some of the character apples are so cute that I almost don't want to eat them.
 Almost.
 I do get over that pretty quickly somehow.

 Celebrate with Character or Disney-Themed Apples

 Character and themed apples are adorable and often stick around at least a little while.
-A few years back, they had the cutest “off the hook” Dory and Nemo apples (dipped in caramel, white chocolate and colorful sanding sugar) to promote the release of "Finding Dory."
-There are special Pooh-themed apples over at Pooh Corner that you won’t see in the other shops.
-And, of course, there are always traditional Mickey and Minnie apples — the white chocolate apple pie Mickey caramel apples are amazing.
+When a new movie comes out or Disney is promoting a character or show, you'll see fun, themed apples.
+Look for special Pooh-themed apples over at Pooh Corner that you won’t see in the other shops.
+And, of course, there are always traditional Mickey and Minnie apples.
+Their colors may vary per holiday.
+The white chocolate, apple pie Mickey caramel apples are amazing.
 The styles change, so you might pick up a Sorcerer Mickey or Steamboat Willie apple.